 FilmFest 4-H takes place in a 4-H environment.
 Imagination, fun and curiosity are essential!
 Cameras, smart phones and mobile devices are strictly encouraged.
 Courtesy and creativity are always in style.

-In addition to our traditional youth film submission categories, this year we’ll be taking youth-created screenplays!
-More information about the category rules and guidelines can be found in the “Resources” tab below!
+In addition to our traditional youth film submission categories, FilmFest 4-H began accepting screenplays for competition in 2021.
+Information about the category rules and guidelines can be found in the "Resources" tab below!

 Narrative — A film which tells a story.
 Can be based on fact or fiction.